KingBright/One/README.md

 # One
-A theme of Hugo with super clean style and better experience with single page
+A theme of Hugo with super clean style and better experience with pjax